-The capital adequacy ratios are computed in accordance with BNM's Risk Weighted Capital Adequacy Framework or Capital Adequacy Framework for Islamic Banks (as applicable), which are based on the Basel II capital accord.
+The capital adequacy ratios are computed in accordance with BNM's Risk Weighted Capital Adequacy Framework, which are based on the Basel II capital accord.
 The Group and the Bank have adopted the Standardised Approach for Credit and Market Risks and the Basic Indicator Approach for Operational Risk.